-Find the best Need-Based scholarships and grants with our comprehensive, regularly updated database.
+Find Need-Based scholarships and grants for the 2025 and 2026 school years, with our comprehensive, regularly updated database.
 Our Scholarship Database and Grant Database offers easy-to-use filters, along with up-to-date deadline and eligibility details to help you on your search for Need-Based scholarship opportunities.

 No, need-based scholarships and grants do not need to be paid back, as long as you meet the eligibility requirements and use the funds for their intended purpose.
 These awards are considered “gift aid” and are designed to make college more affordable.